 - Lung disease.
 Pneumomediastinum is more common in people with asthma and other lung diseases.

-Two imaging tests are used to diagnose this condition:
+Two imaging tests are used to diagnose pneumomediastinum:

-- Computed tomography (CT).
-This test uses X-rays to create detailed pictures of your lungs.
+- CT scan.
+A CT scan uses X-rays to create detailed pictures of your lungs.
 It can show whether air is in the mediastinum.

 - X-ray.
-This imaging test uses small doses of radiation to make pictures of your lungs.
+An X-ray uses small doses of radiation to make pictures of your lungs.
 It can help find the cause of the air leak.

 These tests can check for a tear in your esophagus or lungs:

-- Esophagogram is an X-ray of the esophagus that’s taken after you swallow barium.
+- An esophagogram is an X-ray of the esophagus that’s taken after you swallow barium.

-- Esophagoscopy passes a tube down your mouth or nose to view your esophagus.
+- An esophagoscopy passes a tube down your mouth or nose to view your esophagus.

-Pneumomediastinum usually isn’t serious.
-The air will eventually reabsorb into your body.
-The main goal in treating it is to manage your symptoms and uncover any possible underlying health conditions.
+Pneumomediastinum usually isn’t life threatening.
+The stuck air will eventually reabsorb into your body.
+The main goal in treating pneumomediastinum is to manage your symptoms and uncover any possible underlying health conditions.

-Most people will stay overnight in the hospital for monitoring.
-After that, treatment consists of:
+Most people experiencing pneumomediastinum will stay overnight in the hospital for monitoring.

 - bed rest